simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 3 Images Azure.md

     export SPRING_AI_AZURE_OPENAI_API_KEY="KEY-GOES-HERE"
     ```
 * **SECURITY REMINDER:**  Do not store these keys in any file (such as application.properties or application.yml) that you may share publicly, such as on GitHub, BitBucket, Google Docs, etc.
+* Restart your IDE after setting an environment variable this way.

 1. **Create a _Deployment_**: Open https://oai.azure.com/portal in a new browser tab.
 Go to Management / Deployments / Create new deployment.
     1. Select a model to use.
 At the time of this writing, _dall-e-3_ is the latest model.
 Feel free to explore newer versions, but different models may not align with these instructions.